ReLive Biotechnologies, Ltd. Completes Asset Purchase of Co.Don AG and Series A Financing Led By SHC, Furthering its Ambition to Become the Global Leader in Regenerative Therapies

 Aside from capital financing, SHC is also expected to support ReLive in both research innovation and commercialization with its robust industry resources.
 Backed by Shanghai Industrial Investment (Holdings) Co., Ltd (SIIC), Shanghai Pharma and other key players in the healthcare ecosystem, SHC is able to connect ReLive with research institutes, clinical institutions, industrial parks, and the whole medical supply chain.

-He added that, ReLive will independently research and develop cost-effective tissue engineering products based on a combination of stem cell technology and 3D printing of scaffolds, targeting treatments of hyaline cartilage, osteocartilage, meniscus in orthopedics and sports medicine, and external ear reconstruction in plastic surgery.
+He added that, ReLive will independently research and develop cost-effective tissue engineering products based on a combination of stem cell technology and 3D printing of scaffolds, targeting treatments of hyaline cartilage, osteochondral tissues, meniscus in orthopedics and sports medicine, and external ear reconstruction in plastic surgery.

 Acquisition and Financing Fuel ReLive's Growth Plan

-"Spherox" is one of the only two cell therapies for regenerative treatment of articular cartilage approved by regulatory bodies.
+"Spherox" is one of the only two cell therapies for regenerative treatment of articular cartilage approved by western regulatory authorities.
 Authorized by the European Medicines Agency for distribution across Europe (including EU, U.K., Switzerland, etc.), the therapy has benefited over 17,000 patients with sufficient evidence of efficacy and safety.

 By taking over 100% of Co.Don AG's core assets via its subsidiary in Germany, ReLive acquires the global patent rights of Spherox, industry-leading manufacturing facilities that meet the "Good Manufacturing Practices"(GMP) standards in two locations in Germany, and quality control facilities and systems.
 With global patent rights and distribution rights in Europe, the acquisition marks a leap forward in ReLive's global landscape.